scottyschup/ruby-curriculum/language-intermediate/reflection.md

 Techniques like this are called *metaprogramming*.
 Another common technique is to provide *macros*.
-A macro is a helper class method that is provided in a parent class or a module which the creater of a derived class uses to generate code.
+A macro is a helper class method that is provided in a parent class or a module which the creator of a derived class uses to generate code.

 Here's an example similar in intent to the previous one, but done a